utecx-development/ud-file-configuration/README.md

 ```

-What does my data look like when formated?
+How does the data look when it's formatted`
 -
 ```
 string:hello=world;